 My name is Dallas Marks, a business intelligence and analytics professional.
 For nearly twenty years, I have helped organizations of all sizes create actionable insights from their corporate data.
-I am presently Solutions Director for service delivery at EV Technologies and an SAP Mentor.
+I am presently Solutions Director for managed service delivery at EV Technologies, a division of VedaPointe, LLC, and an SAP Mentor.
 I started this blog in 2007 as a space to teach and encourage other analytics professionals by providing practical tips and tricks, helpful book reviews, analysis of business intelligence trends and vendor roadmaps, and occasionally random thoughts.
 I prefer piano keyboards instead of computer keyboards when not blogging or tweeting about analytics.

 I began using BusinessObjects tools in 2003.
 I became a SAP Certified Application Associate for SAP BusinessObjects Web Intelligence and for BI Platform administration.
 Since 2005, I have been an authorized trainer for Web Intelligence, Universe Design, Dashboards (formerly Xcelsius), and SAP BusinessObjects Business Intelligence administration.
 I am a co-author of three editions of SAP BusinessObjects Web Intelligence: The Comprehensive Guide from SAP Press, including the latest fourth edition that was published in 2017.